The Inner and Outer Work of Citizenship

 The Inner Work: Who Am I in Relation to Power?

 A Consumer relates to politics the way we relate to products and services.
 Politics becomes something to evaluate, complain about, or boycott.
 We ask, What am I getting?
 Am I satisfied?
-When dissatisfaction grows, consumers disengage—or shop for outrage instead.
-Much of today’s political culture trains us into this role, rewarding commentary over commitment and reaction over responsibility.
+When dissatisfaction grows, consumers disengage—or become whiny, demanding, and ineffectual.
+Today’s political culture trains us into this role, when it rewards commentary over commitment and reaction over responsibility.

-A Citizen, by contrast, understands democracy as something each of us is partly responsible for sustaining.
-Citizens do not confuse participation with perfection.
-They know institutions are flawed—but also know that withdrawal only concentrates power elsewhere.
-Citizenship begins with an inner shift: This imperfect country is still mine, and my participation matters.
+A Citizen, by contrast, understands that each of us is responsible for sustaining our democracy.
+Citizenship begins with an inner shift: This imperfect country is still mine—and my participation matters.

 The Outer Work: Acting Like Citizens, Not Spectators